vahidhedayati/RemoteSSH/README.md

-Here are a list of all the different uses:
+RemoteSSH call:

+           RemoteSSH ash=new RemoteSSH('hostname_to_connect_to','username_to_user_optional',
+           				'password_for_defined_user_optional','sudo_optional',
+	   				'command to run','filter_for_optional',port)
+	   	The above is the full construct and options optional means empty '' fields can be provided in the case of sudo_optional change this to 'sudo' and it will exec command as sudo, so long as user can sudo without passwords etc on remote host

+Controller containing all of this plugin uses:

     import ssh.RemoteSCP
     import ssh.RemoteSCPDir
     import ssh.RemoteSCPGet
     import ssh.RemoteSSH

     class TestController {
        def sshConfig
+       int port=22

+Action called sshexec:

        def sshexec() {
-        // RemoteSSH as1h=new RemoteSSH(host, user, sudo, usercommand)
-	 int port=22

-        //RemoteSSH ash=new RemoteSSH('10.10.10.1', 'myuser', '', 'uname -a','',port)
-        //  def result=ash.Result(sshConfig)

-	   /* RemoteSSH ash=new RemoteSSH('hostname_to_connect_to',
-	                                  'username_to_user_optional',
-	                                  'password_for_defined_user_optional',
-	   								  'sudo_optional',
-	   							      'command to run',
-	   							      'filter_for_optional',
-	   							       port
-	   							     )
-	   	The above is the full construct and options optional means empty '' fields can be provided in the case of sudo_optional change this to 'sudo' and it will exec command as sudo, so long as user can sudo without passwords etc on remote host */

 	   // This will run uptime without sudo or any filters